CodePushGo/website/src/content/blog/en/ultimate-guide-to-debugging-capacitor-apps.md

 -   **Memory Management**: Spot leaks with native profilers to ensure efficient memory usage.
 -   **UI Optimization**: Monitor frame rates and animations using built-in tools to ensure smooth user interactions.

-Capgo's error tracking tools make it easier to pinpoint these bottlenecks early.
+CodePushGo's error tracking tools make it easier to pinpoint these bottlenecks early.
 They also allow you to roll out fixes quickly, bypassing app store review delays \[3\].

 ## Debug Guidelines